tiagotele/ml_model_rest/README.md

 The above image represents and initial AWS Architecture for this ML Rest service.

-There is four main blocks on gray background.
+There are the main blocks on gray background.
 They have its own purpose.

 ### IaC Module
 The infrastructure as a code module is in charge of build the whole infrastructure and AWS components.
 It can be done with Terraform or AWS Cloudformation.